fatihtatoglu/fatihtatoglu.github.io/post/my-notes/en/writing-blog.en.md

 In a summary, I am trying to give a right direction to you for blogging.

 - Find a purpose to write a blog.
-Answer that question **"Why do you want to write a blog?"**.
+Answer that question **"Why do I want to write a blog?"**.
 - Start with what you have, such as Medium or Linkedin.
 - Don't focus the theme or style of the blog.
 - Collect early feedback from your friends.